-- A so-called "nexus approach" has been introduced to determine income that is attributable to the innovation and eligible for the reduced rate. - To be eligible for the reduced rate, all technical innovations must be developed as part of an "approved project," which is an R&D project that qualifies for the Dutch R&D subsidy (also known as "W.B.S.O."). - For larger companies, i.e., companies with a global group-wide turnover of at least €50 million annually or income generated by technical innovations of at least €7.5 million per year, technical innovations must (i) be protected by a patent or plant breeders' rights,2 or (ii) qualify as software. - More extensive documentation and administrative requirements have been introduced. - Grandfathering rules will apply up to 2021 for innovations that were produced before June 30, 2016 and that were already benefitting from the Innovation Box at that time.
+- To be eligible for the reduced rate, all technical innovations must be developed as part of an "approved project," which is an R&D project that qualifies for the Dutch R&D subsidy (also known as "W.B.S.O."). - For larger companies, i.e., companies with a global group-wide turnover of at least €50 million annually or income generated by technical innovations of at least €7.5 million per year, technical innovations must (i) be protected by a patent or plant breeders' rights,3 or (ii) qualify as software. - More extensive documentation and administrative requirements have been introduced. - Grandfathering rules will apply up to July 1, 2021 for innovations that were produced before June 30, 2016 and that were already benefiting from the